I’m Tom Huelin, and I’ve been writing, in one form or another, all my life.

-Instead I got a Financial Services job in London, my writing lost in a fog of stability and security.
+Instead I got a Financial Services job in London, my writing lost in a fog of financial stability and security.
 In 2006 I met Maria.
 In 2008 we married and had our first child, Liam.
 In 2009 Ella also arrived.
 ‘You wanna be creative?
 How’s about you learn how to change a soiled nappy.’
 Living the actual dream.

 The first three years of parenthood were a blur.
 Still are.
 But as focus returned to, well, our lives, I suddenly noticed the return of that creative bug.
 That yearning to write something.
 Anything.